phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 ```

 The module above defines three functions (they are callbacks
 required by LiveView).
-The first one is `render/1`, which works
+The first one is `render/1`,
-precisely as a function component: it receives data as `assigns`
-and returns a template.
-This is the template that will be rendered
+which receives the socket `assigns` and is responsible for returning
-on the page.
+the content to be rendered on the page.
+We use the `~H` sigil to define
+a HEEx template, which stands for HTML+EEx.
+They are an extension of
+Elixir's builtin EEx templates, with support for HTML validation, syntax-based
+components, smart change tracking, and more.
+You can learn more about
+the template syntax in `Phoenix.Component.sigil_H/2` (note
+`Phoenix.Component` is automatically imported when you use `Phoenix.LiveView`).

 The data used on rendering comes from the `mount` callback.
 The
 `mount` callback is invoked when the LiveView starts.
 In it, you